1Pip2/QueueLang/README.md

 - Array: {Litteral Litteral ...}

 ### Comments
-- '//' will comment out everything after, it till the end of the line
+- '/\/' will comment out everything after it, till the end of the line
-- '/*' will comment out everything after, it till a '*/'
+- '/\*' will comment out everything after it, till a '\*/'